Who Is Kim Kardashian?

 The couple welcomed their fourth child, son Psalm, via surrogate in May 2019.

 In February 2021, Kardashian filed for divorce from West.

 Victim of Armed Robbery

-The following year Kardashian West experienced various personal setbacks that would cause her to step out of the spotlight.
-While in France attending Paris Fashion Week, the reality star was the victim of an armed robbery.
-On October 3, 2016, at 2:19 a.m., a group of robbers broke into the Hotel de Pourtales, a luxury apartment building where Kardashian West was staying and forced the night receptionist to open the door to her penthouse, according to an article in Vanity Fair.
-Kardashian West’s wrists and ankles were bound and her mouth was taped shut while the thieves stole a 20-carat diamond ring and a jewelry box worth an estimated $5.6 million.
+On October 3, 2016, at 2:19 a.m., a group of robbers broke into the Hotel de Pourtales, a luxury apartment building where Kardashian was staying during Paris Fashion Week and forced the night receptionist to open the door to her penthouse, according to an article in Vanity Fair.
+Kardashian’s wrists and ankles were bound and her mouth was taped shut while the thieves stole a 20-carat diamond ring and a jewelry box worth an estimated $5.6 million.

 Prison Reform and Law Apprenticeship

 In May 2018, Kardashian showed a newfound interest in social justice when she lobbied President Donald Trump to consider clemency for a Tennessee woman named Alice Johnson, who was sentenced to life in prison in 1996 on charges related to cocaine possession and money laundering.
 The reality star had learned about Johnson's case from a video posted to Twitter.